attrace/homepage/guides/referral-farming/how-it-works.md

 - The longer the buyers hold the tokens (Buy and Hold) the longer both you and the buyers will receive the rewards
 :::

+You can also check the [example and rewards distribution](/guides/referral-farming/rewards#example).

 ## Key Terms

 Before you start, there are few key terms you should get to know: